-- Coupler secured.
+- Receiver secured.

 - · Safety chains are fastened and not dragging.

-- · Cargo secured.
+- Cargo secured.

+- Doors latched and secured.

 7. Breaking In A New Trailer

 7.1 RETIGHTEN LUGS AT FIRST 10, 25 & 50 MILES

 Wheel lugs can shift and settle quickly after being first assembled, and must be checked after the first 10, 25 and 50 miles of driving.
 Failure to perform this check may result in a wheel coming loose from the trailer, causing a crash leading to death or serious injury.
 Improper tightening of the lug nuts or bolts voids the axle warranty.